 Finally, in order not to be invaded and to fight effectively against the bad stress, natural solutions exist!
 Here are some solutions to adopt to reduce the negative impact of stress and anxiety on our daily comfort.

 Breathing and relaxation techniques against stress and anxiety

 In the event of anxiety, stress or anxiety, our heart rate and breathing speed up.
-The breath then becomes shorter, which will have the effect increase our anxiety and therefore speed up our breathing etc. It is therefore a real vicious circle that falls into place.
+The breath then becomes shorter, which will have the effect increase our anxiety and therefore speed up our breathing etc. It is therefore a real vicious circle which falls into place.
 However, as soon as we become aware of it and focus our attention on our breath to make it slower, more peaceful, inner calm sets in again.
 Thus, resort to relaxation and breathing techniques such as abdominal breathing, cardiac coherence ou sophrology exercises allows to fight against stress and to apprehend the situation with a lot more perspective and serenity.

 Yoga and meditation to better manage daily stress

-In the same sense, La meditation and the yoga are two activities that help to fight effectively against stress, tension and anxiety.
+In the same sense, La meditation and yoga are two activities that help to fight effectively against stress, tension and anxiety.
 Intrinsically linked, these two ancestral disciplines are at the base of various traditional cultures, in particular that of Indian culture.
 Meditation and yoga are activities that invite us to ourselves refocus on ourselves and lcatch facing our daily concerns.
 Yoga is not only a discipline, but also a body-mediated "therapy".
 It allows us to reconnect with our body and our feelings to soothe tensions and fight against everyday stress.